-AACo aims to maintain the safety and wellbeing of the public.
+AACo aims to maintain the safety and wellbeing of the public especially in our regional communities.
 All Contractors engaged by AACo are responsible to ensure that members of the public are not injured or otherwise affected by the activities of the Contractor, their employees and subcontractors and agents whilst on site.

 This includes management of Coronavirus (COVID19).
-AACo sites may at times restrict Contractors, their employees and subcontractors attending sites.
+From 28 January 2022 all AACo sites will require all workers to be fully vaccinated against COVID19 prior to entering or using an AACo workplace unless an exemption applies.
+AACo sites may restrict Contractors, their employees and subcontractors attending sites if they are not fully vaccinated.